Bone Profile Blood Test Home Kit Details

 Can miRNAs help us find diseases?

-In 2008, two different study teams detected miRNAs in the blood for blood testing to check how well bones were working.
+In 2008, two different study teams detected miRNAs in the blood for checking how well bones were working.
 A variety of different sequences from people and animals have been found in plasma and serum since then.
-These circulating miRNAs have been associated with various ailments, resulting in the inference that miRNAs serve as “fingerprints” for specific diseases.
-Because miRNAs have been precisely linked to certain biological functions and diseases, they are likely to become a new type of biomarker and a possible target for future treatments.
+These circulating miRNAs have been associated with various ailments, resulting in the inference that they serve as “fingerprints” for specific diseases.
+Because they have been precisely linked to certain biological functions and diseases, they are likely to become a new type of biomarker and a possible target for future treatments.

 Circulating miRNAs

-It’s hard to tell where circulating miRNAs come from.
+It’s hard to tell where these come from.
 When blood cells die, they release circulating miRNAs, especially when they are coupled to apoptotic bodies.
 But living cells can also actively release them.
-It’s fascinating that these circulating miRNAs are quite stable because RNases can’t break down exosomes and AGO proteins stop enzymes from breaking down miRNAs.
-When kept at -70°C, miRNAs stay stable for at least a year.
+It’s fascinating that these are quite stable because RNases can’t break down exosomes and AGO proteins stop enzymes from breaking down miRNAs.
+When kept at -70°C, they stay stable for at least a year.

 “Circulating miRNAs are stable for a specific duration and easily accessible from bodily fluids, rendering them ideal candidates for innovative biomarker applications.”

 Many cells create exosomes, which are small particles that are involved in a number of signaling activities.
-They transport miRNAs and other compounds.
+These transport them and other compounds.
 All types of bone cells make exosomes, and they seem to be particularly important for the process of osteoclasts and osteoblasts forming different types of cells.
 They have recently been acknowledged as important signal mediators in its metabolism.

 The Story of Barbara